 Every negative review is a chance to show how you run the operation.
 Stay calm, own the fix, and close the loop quickly.
 Future guests see that discipline long before they arrive.

-- Google: “Hi [Name], thank you for the feedback.
+• Google: “Hi [Name], thank you for the feedback.
 We’re sorry about [issue] and have [action].
-Please reach us at [contact] so we can make this right.”
+Please contact us through the email on our website so we can make this right.”

-- TripAdvisor: “Hello [Name], we apologize for falling short on [issue].
+• TripAdvisor: “Hello [Name], we apologize for falling short on [issue].
 We’ve raised this with [team].
-If you’re open to it, contact us at [contact] so we can make it right.”
+If you’re open to it, contact us through the contact page on our website so we can make it right.”